pytest-dev/execnet/doc/basics.rst

 How to execute in the main thread
 ------------------------------------------------

-When the remote side of a gateway uses the 'thread' model, execution will preferably run in the main thread.
+When the remote side of a gateway uses the "thread" model, execution will preferably run in the main thread.
 This allows GUI loops or other code to behave correctly.
 If you, however, start multiple executions concurrently, they will run in non-main threads.